Our Services

 Helpful Resources

-Occasional ibuprofen use is very unlikely to affect erections, but long-term or daily use has been linked in observational studies to a higher risk of ED, without clear proof of cause and effect.
+Can occasional ibuprofen use cause erectile dysfunction (ED)?
+Occasional ibuprofen use is very unlikely to affect erections.
+However, long-term or daily NSAID use has been linked in observational studies to a higher risk of ED, though a direct cause-and-effect relationship has not been proven.

 It's a fair question.
 Erectile dysfunction (ED) is common, affecting millions of men, and medications can sometimes play a role.
 The good news is that occasional ibuprofen use is unlikely to cause problems.
 However, long-term or frequent use may be associated with a higher risk of erectile dysfunction in some men.